-Despite it not been a classic, Denmark’s 0-0 draw with Republic of Ireland in Copenhagen last night made for compelling viewing.
+Despite it not been a classic, the 0-0 draw between Denmark and Republic of Ireland in Copenhagen last night made for compelling viewing.

 90 minutes betting on Tuesday is very tight as well.
 A Denmark win is just favourite at 15/8 with Paddy Power.
-They also have the best price on the draw at 21/10, with Ireland at 6/4.
+The Irish bookmaker also have the best price on the draw at 21/10, with Ireland at 6/4.

 While 0-0 away to Denmark seems a decent result in general, I'm not so sure it was.
 The 0-0 draw means just one goal by Denmark on Tuesday, and Ireland will need two goals in 90 minutes.

 A sobering thought for the Irish fans, and is probably why the Danes remain the favourites.

 Ireland also don't concede many, and I don't expect to see Martin O'Neill changing his tactics much despite being at home.
 I imagine they will sit tight, and hope to catch the Danes on the break, or from a set piece.